rollup/plugins/packages/alias/README.md

 If this seems familiar to Webpack users, it should.
 This is plugin mimics the `resolve.extensions` and `resolve.alias` functionality in Webpack.

+This plugin is working for all kind of files (.ts, .svelte, ...)

 ## Requirements

 This plugin requires an [LTS](https://github.com/nodejs/Release) Node version (v8.0.0+) and Rollup v1.20.0+.